Childcare – What Employers And Employees Need To Know… Employee Childcare Regulations

 If discussed at the interview stage, there are considerable risks for businesses.
 They occur with how the subject is discussed and the kinds of questions that are asked.
 Similarly, with current employees, it’s very likely that a staff member will approach management or HR and say, “I need to ask something – it’s about my kids…”

 Clarity and Legislation

-The uncertainty around childcare should therefore be countered by robust policies that will allow employees and employers alike to feel confident about their legal entitlements.
-This, in turn, should improve the ability of employees to make informed choices about their careers and, in return, achieve their goals in the workplace.
+The uncertainty around childcare should therefore be countered by robust policies.
+These should allow employees and employers alike to feel confident about their legal entitlements.
+This should also allow employees to make informed choices about their careers and, in return, achieve their goals in the workplace.

-shared parental leave.
-Since 2015, shared parental leave legislation means that employees in the UK have a statutory right to share up to 12 months leave.
-This provides working parents with the ability to exchange leave between them to best suit the care of the child with work.
-For example, if a mother is the main earner in the household, she may cut short her leave to return to work whilst the father takes more leave to care for the child.
+shared parental leave legislation means that employees in the UK have a statutory right to share up to 12 months leave.
+This gives parents the ability to exchange leave between them to best suit them.
+For example, if a mother is the main earner she may return to work whilst the father takes more leave.
 Similarly, flexible working legislation allows workers the right to request flexible working ( not the right be given it).
 This can prove to be suitable for some businesses and their employers.

-There is also a range of options for financing childcare through statutory government schemes to finance all or part of certain childcare periods.
+There is also a range of options for financing childcare through statutory government schemes.
+These can finance all, or part, of certain childcare periods.
 For example, 15 hours free childcare a week is available for children over the age of three, while some childcare costs can be offset through child tax credit schemes.
 Perhaps more significantly for employers, there is the option for a childcare voucher scheme.
 Although not legally required to offer this

-As we have seen, a whole host of legal requirements and frameworks exist on the issue of childcare.
+As we have seen, a whole host of legal requirements and frameworks exist on the issue of employee childcare.
 These are designed to give clarity to employers and employees, reflect the changing demands of both family and work life in the 21st century, and to make sure that businesses and workers receive the support they need to balance work and parenting duties